rodekruis/qfa-api/README.md

 > [!WARNING]
 > This functionality is not fully developed yet, but part of the documentation is already written

+Prerequisite: EspoCRM with [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/) installed.

-1. Prepare an EspoCRM entity as follows:
+1. Prepare EspoCRM as follows:
-   * add one question of type `Text`, whose content will be classified.
+   * Add one field of type `Text`, whose content will be classified, to the desired entity.
 Example: `feedback`.
-Tip: enable 'Audited' so that changes can be traced.
+Tip: enable `Audited` so that changes can be traced.
-   * add up to three questions of type `Enum`, which determine how the text will be classified.
-Example: `type`, `category`, `code`...
+   * Add up to three entities which will determine how the text will be classified.
+Example: `Type`, `Category`, `Code`.
+The records' names will be used as labels for the classification.
-   * ensure the fields are visible in the desired layout.

-2. Configure Flowcharts/Workflows.
-Prerequisite: an installed [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/)
-   * create a new Flowchart
+2. Configure a Flowchart/Workflow as follows:
    * _More to come_

 One of the features of QFA for EspoCRM is to be able to choose to save the classification result.
 A potential use case for this is when you want to receive the classification result from QFA but you first want to apply some business logic with the result before saving it to the source entity.
 The parameter `save` can be used as boolean for this.